 What Is a Root Canal?

 A root canal treatment is done to save your tooth.
 It can be a lengthy treatment process of one long appointment or two shorter appointments.
 The tooth is usually infected or full of decay.
 A decayed tooth’s pulp and the nerve can become irritated, swollen, and infected.

 A decayed tooth becomes sore or painful when the tooth is infected or has repeat infections, is badly decayed, or it has had repetitive dental work on it, huge fillings that fill most of the tooth, or it has been chipped or cracked.
 An injury to the mouth can cause trauma to the tooth.

 Sometimes, people have to have root canal treatment because they fear going to the dentist.
-Roughly 75% of the population is afraid of going to the dentist.
-This phobia is called Dentophobia.
+Roughly seventy-five percent of the population is afraid of going to the dentist.
+This phobia is called dentophobia.
 People are fearful of the dentist for the following reasons:

-- Lack of control they have lying back in the chair with sharp instruments being put in their mouth.
+- People are afraid of the lack of control they have lying back in the chair with sharp instruments being put in their mouths.

-- The sound of the drill cleaning the decay out of the tooth.
+- The disturbing sound of the drill cleaning the decay out of the tooth.

 - The pain of the injections used for the numbing medication.

 - The fear of the inability to move or talk while in the chair.

 There are a lot of reasons people fear going to the dentist.
 You could have the best, most gentle dentist in the world who rubs the numbing medication on your gum with their finger and still be fearful.
 Fear is why so many people end up needing root canals if they want to save their teeth,

 Root Canal Procedure at Lovett Dental Upper Kirby